AustinCodingAcademy/react-native-workshop/README.md

 ## How to find other React Native Libraries

-The best place to find React Native compatible libraries is [Native Directory](https://www.native.directory/)
+The best place to find React Native compatible libraries is [React Native Directory](https://reactnative.directory/)

 ## Frequently Asked Questions